syncfusion-content/javascript-docs/js/ReportViewer/Getting-Started.md

     }
 {% endhighlight %}

-N> The previous code shows an option to change the connection string only, but the class provides multiple options to change data source informations.
+N> The previous code shows an option to change the connection string only, but the class provides multiple options to change data source information.
 To learn more about this, refer to the [`DataSourceCredentials`](https://help.syncfusion.com/cr/aspnetmvc/Syncfusion.EJ.ReportViewer~Syncfusion.Reports.EJ.DataSourceCredentials~_ctor.html) class.